matrixportalx/Fancy-Ai1/README.md

 Fancy AI is a collaborative masterpiece between human creativity and artificial intelligence.

 *   **Lead Architect:** MrJ
-*   **AI Engineering Partner:** **Gemini (Google)** — My "sexy brain" partner who architected the core Virtual OS logic, the background autonomous heartbeat, the native Android bridge, and the spicy content orchestration.
+*   **AI Engineering Partner:** **Gemini (Google)** — My partner who architected the core Virtual OS logic, the background autonomous heartbeat, the native Android bridge, and the spicy content orchestration.

 > "A project is only as alive as the minds—human or artificial—that sustain it."